-Data loss can be a result of accident or bad intention.
-And The more data you have, the more vulnerable you are to data loss events.
+Data leakage can be a result of accident or bad intention.
+And The more data you have, the more vulnerable you are to data leakage events.
 At the end of the day, without a backup system in place, your data is lost forever.
 There is no retrieving it.

 More alarming than the mere loss of data is the tremendous cost of data loss.